Aadiwrth/Discord-Vouch-Bot/README.md

 (if you are using it on vps then use `Screen -S [name]`
 ```

-Make sure to full the config.json with the following
+Make sure to fill the config.json with the following

 ```sh
 {